lingtalfi/JFileUploader/README.md

 History Log
 =============

+- 3.0.4 -- 2020-11-06

+    - update api, an upload error now doesn't freeze the gui on the loading gif

 - 3.0.3 -- 2020-10-30

     - update api, add http status code and text to server error messages